 How Does the Costa Rica Real Estate Market Work?

 I have experience as a Real Estate Attorney, in both Canada and Costa Rica.
-During the twenty-two years that I have been practicing law in Costa Rica, I have seen several Real Estate Market Cycles completed.
+During the twenty-three years that I have been practicing law in Costa Rica, I have seen several Real Estate Market Cycles completed.
 The following is my analysis of what drives those Real Estate Market Cycles.

 Real Estate Market Cycles – U.S. Economic Effect